 The great thing about the Curbar Edge walk is having beautiful views without having to hike miles uphill!

-Yes, there is an uphill section but it’s pretty gentle and once you’re walking along the edge with the views you’ll forget all about it!
+There is a short uphill section, but it’s pretty gentle and once you’re walking along the edge with the views you’ll forget all about it!

 This 6-mile loop takes you along three of the Peak District edges – Curbar Edge, Froggatt Edge and White Edge.
 Starting from the National Trust car park you first make your way along Curbar Edge which then leads on to Froggatt Edge.

-At the end of Froggatt Edge, you then head up to reach White Edge which doubles back then you turn off to reach Curbar car park.
+At the end of Froggatt Edge, you then head up to reach White Edge trig point which doubles back then you turn off to reach Curbar car park.

 Here you will find details on how to get to the start of the walk at Curbar, route information, GPX file, map, plus a detailed step by step guide of the walk.